codecooker0105/warehouse/README.md

 - **Data-retrieval focused repositories:** I implemented traditional repositories due to the reasons explained below.
 I also followed the classical wisdom of not exposing `IQueryable` from the repositories, but I think in a vertical slice architecture it wouldn't be a categorical problem to do so, if it helps implementing some one-off queries in a way that avoids polluting the repositories.
   - **Cross cutting concerns:** There are some data-retrieval related general concerns, for example paging, ordering and filtering on list queries.
 DbContext might be a good place for these, but as I mentioned above, that is often filled with persistence mechanism related concerns.
 So I placed these into a base repository that is used to derive concrete repositories from for each aggregates.
   - **Aggregate level concerns:** You might want to define default filters, navigational property inclusions, or custom queries for certain aggregates, and repeating these things in all vertical slices just doesn't feel right, simply because you know that the given filtering or inclusion is a generalized concern for the aggregate.
 For example in `TransactionRepository` I ignored the query filters, because transactions cannot be deleted, and I wanted to list the transactions on soft-deleted partners and products as well.
 I also defined a special query for retrieving individual entities with all navigational properties included.
 But, in agreement with Jimmy Bogard, Jason Taylor, et al., I'd discourage filling a repository with a crapton of special queries that are used only for a *single operation*; that is absolutely a legacy approach.
 Unless the next point applies...
   - **SQL-specific queries:** If you've worked with EF Core for longer than 5 minutes, you must know that it's not a transparent abstraction over the persistence mechanism.
-In fact its a leaky abstraction.
+In fact it's a leaky abstraction.
 When using SQL persistence you often end up having to write Linq queries that are specifically designed for SQL so the expression could be translated into a SQL statement (e.g. grouping and aggregating).
 I see some problems with including these SQL-specific queries in application code, because *it tightly couples application code to the persistence mechanism*.
 And if we do that, it arguably erases some of the benefit of using Clean Architecture.

 ### Logging extensions: